 Flying planes is serious business.
 The pilot crew always consists of a pilot and a first officer, sometimes also a second officer.
 All three need to be in good flying condition to ensure the safety of the passengers and the crew on-board.
 When one of the pilots become “unfit to fly”, the flight won’t push through.
 There are reserve pilots on the ground, but if the plane is flying out of a location without a head office, the reserve pilots are sparse.
 There are many reasons for pilots to be considered “unfit to fly”.
 This could range from health reasons to physical injuries and mental health issues.

-This can be broken down into a million other things.
+This can be broken down into a million different things.
 Anything remotely out of sync in the aircraft will be cause for either delay or cancellation.
-Flights are sensitive operations and with extreme conditions in the air, every part of the plane needs to be in perfect condition.
-As a result, flights are often set back by warnings in the cockpit or during maintenance or preparation.
+Aircraft are complex and sensitive and with the extreme conditions they encounter in the air, every part of the plane needs to be in perfect condition.
+As a result, flights are often set back by warnings in the cockpit or anything found during maintenance or preparation.

-I have been on a flight where the engine was found to be faulty and we had to wait while a (lucky for us) replacement was prepared and brought in.
+I have been on a flight where the engine was found to be faulty and we had to wait while a replacement was prepared and brought in.
 Although it was annoying, better fly on a safe plane than one with a fault I say!

 One of the most sensitive glitches are computer glitches.
 Flight patterns and schedules all depend on many computations and algorithms.
 Wherever you are in the world, a slight computer glitch in the system of the airline can affect your flight.